Editor’s Note: This blog was originally published in February 2020. It has been updated to include the latest information.

 Bare metal (dedicated servers): Bare metal refers to a physical server dedicated to one tenant, or customer, usually without any virtualization.
-At one point, all servers were bare metal but virtualization and cloud technologies made it possible to share server resources across multiple tenants.
-A bare metal approach works well when you need maximum control and performance – for example running data-intensive workloads or processing sensitive information.
+At one point, all servers were bare metal, but virtualization and cloud technologies made it possible to share server resources across multiple tenants.
+A bare metal approach works well when you need maximum control and performance—for example, when running data-intensive workloads or processing sensitive information.

-Bare metal cloud: Bare metal cloud, or hosted bare metal, is essentially the same thing as bare metal except that you are renting the servers from a cloud provider.
-Some of the benefits of cloud are available in this approach, including the ability to deploy storage, networking or other data center services on an as-needed basis.
-With bare metal cloud, there is no multi-tenanting (server sharing) between different companies.
-But a single customer can configure and use the server however they want, including running different processes or applications on different bare metal cloud servers on-demand.
-Some businesses use bare metal cloud as an interim step in moving workloads to the cloud.
+Bare Metal as a Service: Bare Metal as a Service (BMaaS) is no different from traditional bare metal, except that you’re renting the servers from a cloud provider or digital infrastructure company.
+Some of the benefits of cloud are available in this approach, including the ability to deploy storage, networking or other data center services on demand.
+With BMaaS, there is no multitenancy (server sharing) between different companies.
+A single customer can configure and use the server however they want, including running different processes or applications on different BMaaS servers.

 Virtualization ushers in speed and efficiency

-Virtualization: Virtualization enables the creation of a virtual replica of something physical, such as a server, storage or network device.
-Software called hypervisors separates the physical hardware from the virtual environments and allocates system resources as needed.
-Virtualization is used in both single tenant and multi-tenant cases and has several benefits including: more efficient usage of server resources, faster provisioning of applications and resources, reduced cost and more.
-As an example, the three dedicated servers shown in the diagram below could be reduced to one with three virtual machines.
-And, since the hypervisor is the intermediary between the virtual machine and underlying hardware, it makes it easy to take a complete snapshot of an application and copy it to a virtual machine on another server.
+As an example, the three dedicated servers shown in the diagram below could be reduced to one server running three VMs.
+And, since the hypervisor is the intermediary between the VM and the underlying hardware, it makes it easy to take a complete snapshot of an application and copy it to a VM on another server.

 Serverless: Serverless computing is a cloud service model that removes the need for developers to manage server software and hardware.
-Instead of writing code to handle low level infrastructure decisions, developers can focus on building application functions higher up in the technical stack.
+Instead of writing code to handle low-level infrastructure decisions, developers can focus on building application functions higher up the technical stack.
 There are four characteristics common to serverless architecture:

 - Servers are provisioned and managed by the cloud provider.